microsoft/CSS-Exchange/docs/Diagnostics/HealthChecker/InternalTransportCertificateCheck.md

 ## Description

-The Internal Transport Certificate in Exchange Server is used in Exchange Server Front-End to Back-End mailflow scenarios as well as in scenarios in which the Exchange Servers communicate with each other, using the `SMTP (Simple Mail Transfer Protocol)` protocol.
+The Internal Transport Certificate in Exchange Server is used in Exchange Server Front-End to Back-End MailFlow scenarios as well as in scenarios in which the Exchange Servers communicate with each other, using the `SMTP (Simple Mail Transfer Protocol)` protocol.
 It is generated on a per-server base during the Exchange Server setup process and contains the computers `NetBIOS (Network Basic Input/Output System)` name as well as the `FQDN (Fully Qualified Domain Name)`.

-A missing Internal Transport Certificate can lead to a broken mailflow on or with the affected machine.
+A missing Internal Transport Certificate can lead to a broken MailFlow on or with the affected machine.
 It's therefore essential to have a valid certificate for this purpose on the machine.
 We recommend to not replace the self-signed certificate which was created by Exchange itself.

 ### What does the check do?